smsharma/mining-for-substructure-lens/README.md

 ## Results

-In [figures/](figures/) we collect the figures shown in the paper, as well as a few additional plots and animations:
+In [figures/](figures/) we collect the figures shown in the paper.
+The folder also contains a few additional plots and
+animations:

 - [deflection_maps.pdf](figures/deflection_maps.pdf) shows an example simulated lens including the subhalos, the deflection map from the host halo, and the deflection map from all subhalos combined.